wintersunny/redis-trib.rb---password/README.md

-    if you meet a problem like [ERR] Sorry, can't connect to node , when you try to create a redis cluster , maybe the reason is that the script redis-trib.rb don't support the auth , you could try this script with parameter [--password] .
+    if you meet a problem like '[ERR] Sorry, can't connect to node ...', when you try to create a redis cluster , maybe the reason is that the script redis-trib.rb don't support the auth , you could try this script with parameter [--password] .

     # redis-trib.rb---password